Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 Agents who express concern in the culture of an insurance organization are concerned that the organization may place too much importance on recruiting, instead of training competent and effective insurance agents.

-Review the PHP compensation and promotional guidelines here.
+Review the People Helping People compensation and promotional guidelines here.

 As you navigate the document, it becomes clear that career advancements require focused effort on recruiting a downline.